About The Workshop

 Submissions and Review Process

-We will solicit non-archival, short papers (up to 4 pages excluding references and appendix) describing novel ideas, preliminary results, or negative results related to test-time scaling for LLM reasoning.
+We invite researchers and practitioners to submit non-archival, short papers (up to 4 pages excluding references and appendix) describing novel ideas, preliminary results, or negative results related to test-time scaling and reasoning models.
+We will host paper submissions on OpenReview.
+Submissions should follow the COLM submission guidelines.
+Papers should be anonymized for double-blind review.
+All submissions must be in PDF format, please use the LaTeX style files provided by COLM.

 Important Dates